 Classical and Modern Languages Faculty-Led Study Abroad Programs

 Truman students expand their learning communities across physical and cultural borders choosing from many exciting study-abroad destinations.
-Here are some study-abroad programs led or organized by Classical and Modern Languages faculty.
+Here are some study-abroad programs led or organized by faculty members int he Classical and Modern Language s Department.

-Students earn six hours of Truman credit.
-For more information, please contact Dr. Tim Farley, firstname.lastname@example.org.
+Students earn 3 or 6 credit hours of the Japanese Minor.
+For more information, please contact Dr. Masahiro Hara, firstname.lastname@example.org.

 Spend New Years in Mexico!
 Participants travel to Mérida, Mexico in the Yucatán Peninsula for two weeks during the winter interim for a full immersion experience in Spanish language and culture.
 Designed for majors and minors who have completed Spanish Grammar and Composition, this program fosters development of oral skills and an understanding of culture through readings and conversation topics focused on Mexican and Yucatecan culture.
 In addition to coursework, students live with a Mexican family, practice with native-speaker language partners, and travel to exciting cultural and historic sites such as Chichen Itza, Uxmal, and Tulum.

 Students earn three hours of major/minor credit for SPAN 360, while experiencing the language, people and culture of the Yucatan.
-For more information, please contact Dr. José Carreño-Medina, firstname.lastname@example.org.
+For more information, please contact Dr. Matthew Tornatore, firstname.lastname@example.org.

 Other CML Study-Abroad Opportunities

-Located in historic Burgos in north-central Spain, the Universidad de Burgos offers students intensive language training along with coursework in their chosen field of study.
+Located in historic Burgos in north-central Spain, the Universidad de Burgos offers students intensive language training and advanced Spanish content courses along with coursework in other fields of study.
 Surrounded by a gorgeous ancient provincial city in the heart of Old Castile, students are always in close proximity to cultural events.
 Burgos is only a short train or bus trip away from Spain’s thriving capital, Madrid.
 Students’ Spanish level is determined by online evaluation prior to arrival in Spain.
-Prerequisites for participation in the program include SPAN 362 and one 400-level Spanish course.
-For more information, email email@example.com or visit the Center for International Education/Study Abroad website.
+Prerequisites for Spanish majors and Romance Language majors participating in the exchange program include SPAN 362 and one 400-level Spanish course.
+Pre-approval of coursework by the Spanish or ROML faculty is required prior to registration.
+To submit a pre-approval form (available at wp-internal.truman.edu/cml/student-forms/), contact Dr. Dan Doman at email@example.com (Spanish majors) or Dr. Stacy Bryant at firstname.lastname@example.org (ROML majors).
+You can visit the Center for International Education/Study Abroad website for more information about the Universidad de Burgos and course offerings.

 Consortium Opportunities: Center for International Education

 Through the Center for International Education Abroad at Truman, students may link up with a number of programs abroad in Spain and Latin America.
 These are in addition to the faculty-led and other programs organized by Classical and Modern Language faculty.
-For details, contact Dr. Patrick Lecaque, Director, Center for International Education Abroad, 660.785.4076, email firstname.lastname@example.org.
+For details, contact Center for International Education Abroad .